NanoKnife Treatment for Prostate Cancer

 Little to no side effects

-Low risk of incontinence and impotence
+Low risk of incontinence and erectile dysfunction

 Minimally invasive